r-craig73/calculator/readme.md

 ## Description
 #### An Epicodus Intro to Programming lesson.
-#### A basic calculator adding two numbers using a Javascript function.
-Other functions are available in the `scripts.js` file (minus, multiply and divide).
+#### A basic calculator adding, subtracting, multiplying and dividing two numbers using several Javascript function.
+The functions are located in the `scripts.js` file (add, minus, multiply and divide).

 ## Setup
 * Clone the repository